whitef0x0/testflite/README.md

 testflite.setupAdmin(app, your_custom_auth_middleware);
 ```

-4. Create your config file in your app directory
+4. Create a configuration file named `testflite.config.js` file in your app directory
 ```
-// In this file you can configure migrate-mongo
+// In this file you can configure testflite

 module.exports = {
   //Set this to true to use MongoDB.
 If it is set to false all config settings in 'config.mongodb will be ignore'